joe2mcdonald/AssignmentFinal/TrussNoPrintNoScreen/README.md

 Include the stylesheet "truss-noprint-noscreen.css" file in the css folder.

 **4. You should not feel constrained by the way I have built the initial code.
-If you disagree with how something has been done, feel free to revise it for the needs of your particular site.
+If you disagree with how something that has been done, feel free to revise it for the needs of your particular site.
 ````
 ````